Stamp duty in the United Kingdom: Changes to SDLT

 In 2005, the threshold for paying SDLT was raised from £60,000 to £120,000.
 In 2006, the threshold was further raised to £125,000.
 In certain disadvantaged areas, the threshold is raised to £150,000.
-In 2007, at the Conservative Party Conference in Blackpool, George Osborne, the Shadow Chancellor, announced that a Conservative Government would abolish Stamp Duty for first-time buyers on properties up to £250,000.
-This pledge was abandoned when the Coalition Government was formed in 2010.
+In 2007, at the Conservative Party Conference in Blackpool, George Osborne, then shadow chancellor, announced that a Conservative government would abolish stamp duty for first-time buyers on properties up to £250,000.
+This was introduced as a two year measure by Labour in 2010, just before the 2010 general election.
+The removal of the "slab" structure in 2014 meant that all purchases under the threshold were tax free, regardless of the status of the buyer.

 On 2 September 2008, the UK Government announced that the threshold for paying SDLT would be raised from £125k to £175k for one year, as from 3 September 2008.
 In the 2009 Budget, the Chancellor extended this "stamp duty holiday" until the end of 2009.

-In the 2010 budget, the Chancellor ended stamp duty on homes under £250,000 for first-time buyers for a two-year period only, while introducing a new 5% rate for properties over £1,000,000.
+In the 2010 budget, the chancellor ended stamp duty on homes under £250,000 for first-time buyers for a two-year period, while introducing a new 5% rate for properties over £1,000,000.
 In the budget of 2012, Chancellor George Osborne introduced a new 7% level for properties over £2,000,000 to assuage Liberal Democrat demands for a mansion tax.

 Some research has indicated this tax, at the lower end of the housing market, might depress mobility and lead to inefficient allocation of housing.

-In the 2014 Autumn Statement, Chancellor George Osborne announced reform to Stamp Duty to remove the slab element - stamp duty is now paid on the amount above certain thresholds rather than one rate on the total amount which depends on the amount, as detailed in the section above.
+In the 2014 Autumn Statement, chancellor George Osborne announced reform to stamp duty to remove the slab element – stamp duty is now paid on the amount above certain thresholds rather than one rate on the total amount which depends on the amount, as detailed in the section above.
 This change was beneficial for 98% of property purchases but caused a collapse in sales at the upper end of the market.

-In the 2015 Autumn Statement, Chancellor George Osborne announced further reforms to Stamp Duty.
+In the 2015 Autumn Statement, chancellor George Osborne announced further reforms to stamp duty.
 With effect from April 2016, buyers of second homes (whether Buy to let or holiday homes) pay a 3% surcharge on top of the standard rate for any particular price.
 This is refunded if the first home is sold within three years.

 A stamp duty holiday was introduced from 8 July 2020 until 30 June 2021 and from 1 July 2021 to 30 September 2021 offering reduced rates on purchases.

 A permanent return to the rates that were in place between 1 July and 30 September 2021 was announced with immediate effect at the mini-budget on 23 September 2022.